UNC-Libraries/therapy-dog-server/README.md

     make run-server

+The application also requires the therapy-dog client app.
-In a separate terminal, start the client:
+In a separate terminal, clone that app and follow its readme to for installing it.
+Then start the client:

     make run-client